 In general, training in the UK begins with 5 years.
-In elementary school, children are up to the age 12 years.
-Typically, homework at this stage of training available.
-Such was introduced only in 2012 year when teachers were provided the opportunity to decide for yourself, ask the kids homework or not.
-At the stage of primary school achievement in subjects verification takes the form of an essay or project delivery, after completion of training should be exam - Common Entrance Examination.
-His successful completion of the pupil opens doors to high school, after which (in 16 years) delivers another teenager GCSE exam to receive a Certificate of Secondary Education.
-This certificate is mandatory should be in every teenager UK.
+In elementary school, children are until they reach the age of 12 years.
+As a rule, homework at this stage of training is absent.
+This was introduced only in the 2012 year, when teachers were given the opportunity to decide independently, to ask children homework or not.
+At the stage of education in the elementary school, the examination of the progress in subjects is carried out in the form of the delivery of an essay or a project, after the completion of the course, the Common Entrance Examination exam follows.
+His successful surrender opens the door for the pupil to the secondary school, after which (at 16 years) the teenager takes the next GCSE exam for the Certificate of General Secondary Education.
+This certificate must necessarily be for every teenager in the UK.

 The main feature of British schools is fierce attachment to the traditions of education in this country.
 Thus, the essential attributes are school uniforms, student participation in charity events and regular social work.
 In classes with the children until they reach 8 years engaged one teacher, and then gradually emerging teachers in specific subjects, the main task - to prepare students to pass the required exam.